weewx/weewx/docs_src/usersguide/running.md

 tail -f /var/log/syslog
 ```

-Some systems with `systemd` use *only* `systemd-journald` for system logs.
+Some systems with `systemd` use *only* `systemd-journald` as the system logging
-On these systems, you will have to use the `journalctl` tool to view messages
+facility.
+On these systems, you will have to use the `journalctl` tool to
-from WeeWX.
+view messages from WeeWX.

 For example, to see only the messages from `weewxd`:
 ```{.shell .copy}